g2p/blocks/README.md

     blocks to-lvm --help
     sudo blocks to-lvm /dev/sdaN

-If `blocks` isn't in your path, replace with:
+If `blocks` isn't in the shell's command path, replace with:

     sudo python3.3 -m blocks

-Don't forget to update `/etc/fstab` (no change is necessary if filesystems are mounted by uuid).
+Don't forget to update `/etc/fstab` (no change is needed if filesystems are mounted by uuid).
 If necessary, rebuild the grub config (grub2 needs to install some modules to boot to LVM directly) and your initramfs.